eventide-project/docs/user-guide/handlers.md

 # Handlers

-A handler is the entry point to a service.
+A handler is the entry point of a message into the business logic of a service.
 It receives instructions from other services, apps, and clients in the form of [commands](/glossary.md#command) and [events](/glossary.md#event).

 ## Example Handler